deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A2 Filter and decorate.md

 # Filter and decorate

 In this notebook, we show how to decorate and filter our data.

+Note that this is a continuation of A1 and relies on functions defined there.

 Let's start by simulating measurements of our values every minute.
 This could represent something like stock prices, temperatures, etc.